Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Rules

-1. Political Parties (internal or external) are banned, political identification such as identifying as a Social Democrat or Technocrat are allowed.
-2. The following ideologies and any ideologies related to these ideologies are banned: Fascism and Totalitarianism
+1. Fundamental Safeguards Against Autocracy:
+   - Power Distribution: No individual, office, or branch may accumulate powers beyond those explicitly granted by this constitution.
+   - Structural Separation: The five branches (Executive, Legislative, Judicial, Mediacative, and Monecative) must remain distinct and independent.
+   - Transparency Requirement: All governmental actions must be publicly documented and accessible, with the Mediatorium ensuring factual reporting.
+   - Scientific Method Requirement: All major policy decisions must be based on empirical evidence and follow the scientific method of hypothesis testing and peer review.

+2. Anti-Concentration Mechanisms:
+   - Political Parties within the Trisophic Union (originating either from internal or external circumstances) are discouraged through the Subject Election Principal system.
+   - No person may hold positions in multiple branches simultaneously.
+   - No office may create rules that concentrate power into a single person or group.
+   - The Custodium must review any structural changes for potential power concentration.

-3. The constitution is the surpreme law of the union.
+3. The constitution is the supreme law of the union.
+   - Any attempt to suspend or override constitutional provisions is automatically void.
+   - The Custodium has immediate authority to intervene if constitutional provisions are violated.

-4. Each branch can come up with their own internal structure, as long as it complies and follows the structure, rules, and powers defined in the constitution.
+4. Each branch can develop their internal structure, provided that:
+   - It complies with this constitution
+   - Power remains distributed
+   - Decision-making remains transparent
+   - The scientific method is followed
-5. No branch is allowed to extend their own powers to control other branches.
+   - No branch extends control over other branches

 # Definitions